 On average, each lemon has 2 tablespoons of lemon juice and 1 tablespoon of lemon zest.
 Great info to know!

 How long can you keep lemon squares?

 I recommend no more than 2-3 days in an airtight container.

 How long is a lemon good for?

-See the recipe card below or watch our video on how to make Lemon Bars.
+See the recipe card below or watch our video on how to make Lemon Squares.
 Enjoy!

 Be sure to try some of our other lemon-flavored recipes:

 - Sour Cream Lemon Pie